Superradiant (In)stability, Greybody Radiation, and Quasinormal Modes of Rotating Black Holes in non-linear Maxwell f (R) Gravity: Semi-analytical Greybody Radiation

 which corresponds to

 One can immediately observe that Eq. (\ref{39}) is valid for $\omega^{2}>V_{peak}$, the peak value of the potential \cite{Sakalli:2022xrb}.
 Besides, Eq. (\ref{39}) can be rewritten as

-To find the maximum or the peak of the potential, as is well-known, one should find where the graph shifts from increasing to decreasing.
+To find the maximum or the peak of the potential, first we derive the $r_{peak}$ from the effective potential equations by taking derivative with respect to $r$ , as is well-known, one should find where the graph shifts from increasing to decreasing.
 To find out the rate at which the graph shifts from increasing to decreasing, we look at the second derivative and see when the value changes from positive to negative.
 Depending on the values of $V_{peak}$, the GFs are obtained.
 For instance, by setting $M=m=1$ and $\lambda=2$, in relation to the variables $q$ and $c$, the $V_{peak}$ expression is given by

 Substituting Eq. (\ref{41}) to Eq. (\ref{40}), we first compute the GFs of the rotating BH in non-linear Maxwell $f\left( R\right)$ gravity with $c_{4}=0$ for various parameters of $c$ and $q$.
-The behaviors of the obtained GFs for $c_{4}=0$ are illustrated in Fig. \eqref{Figure3}.
+The behaviors of the obtained GFs for $c_{4}=0$ are illustrated in Fig. \ref{Figure3}.
 It is worth noting that although $c$ values should obey $0<c<2$ due to Ref. \cite{72}, we have used the values of $c$ above the relevant limit for the sake of revealing the changes in the GF behaviors.
 This by purpose exaggeration is made for just exhibiting the differences in the GF behaviors that are almost indistinguishable from each other within the theoretical limit of $0<c<2$.
-Fig. \eqref{Figure3} shows a growth in the GF with $q=0.5$ by increasing the $c$ factor, but by increasing the charge value $q$ this course of action altered in the opposite direction.
+Fig. \ref{Figure3} shows a growth in the GF with $q=0.5$ by increasing the $c$ factor, but by increasing the charge value $q$ this course of action altered in the opposite direction.

 In a same circumstance, for infinitesimal $c_{4}$ case, $V_{peak}$ is found to be where $A=0.501391+0.0621528q^2$.
-After substituting Eq. \eqref{KS41} in Eq. \eqref{40}, the obtained greybody radiation is depicted in Fig. \eqref{FigureS3}, which shows that the greybody radiation explicitly increases with the magnetic field parameter $c_{4}$.
+After substituting Eq. \eqref{KS41} in Eq. \eqref{40}, the obtained greybody radiation is depicted in Fig. \ref{FigureS3}, which shows that the greybody radiation explicitly increases with the magnetic field parameter $c_{4}$.